Elastohydrodynamics of 3D chemically active filaments: Results

 \subsubsection{Onset of three-dimensional motion: moderate $\elastohydronum$}

-As the elastohydrodynamic number increases further, we see an interesting transition from the previous planar motion to fully three-dimensional dynamics, out-of-the-plane.
-Beginning with our initial planar S-shape perturbation, we observe this clearly within time $t=100$ from approximately $\elastohydronum = 14,400$.
-Additional simulations, with an initial fully three-dimensional (non-planar) helical initial condition suggest that this transition from steady U-shaped planar translation to three-dimensional motion may occur as low as $\elastohydronum=14,000$.
+As the elastohydrodynamic number increases further, we observe a transition from planar motion to fully three-dimensional dynamics, with the filament leaving the initial plane of motion.
+Beginning with our initial planar S-shape perturbation, we observe this clearly within time $t=100$ from $\elastohydronum \approx 21,500$.

-In simulations just above this threshold, the filament initially travels in a planar U-shaped translating mode for a period of time, but then small amounts of out-of plane motion cause it to begin revolving about its direction of motion as it progresses forwards.
-As $\elastohydronum$ increases further, the out-of-plane spinning increases in angular frequency, the filament begins to wobble, and for higher values from $\elastohydronum \approx 14,600$, we see a sharp, non-planar turn, followed by coherent ballistic helical motion out of the plane.
-The ballistic helical motion comprises a translational component, and a spin about the axis of translation, with a small wobble.
-Long run-time simulations indicate that the resulting `wobbly helix' trajectory is stable.
-This behaviour is shown for $\elastohydronum = 15,000$ in \Cref{fig: trans to rolling trans}.
+Just above this threshold, the initially planar filament adopts a U-shaped translating mode for a period of time, but then small amounts of out-of plane motion cause it to begin revolving about its direction of motion as it progresses forwards.
+As $\elastohydronum$ increases further, above approximately $23,000$, the out-of-plane spinning increases in angular frequency, the filament begins to wobble and, for higher values of $\elastohydronum$, we observe a sharp, non-planar turn followed by coherent ballistic helical motion out of the plane.
+This latter mode comprises a translational component and a spin about the axis of translation, with a small wobble.
+Extended simulations suggest that the resulting `wobbly helix' trajectory is stable when it exists.
+This behaviour is shown for $\elastohydronum = 23,000$ in \Cref{fig: trans to rolling trans}.